 All students, whether attending formal courses or engaging in research or project work, must register for the Summer session.
-Doctoral and master's students are automatically registered for the Summer session.
+Doctoral and master's students are automatically registered for the Summer session, unless they are on an approved Leave of Absence.

-In addition to a program of research supervision and independent study, the GCTS offers a limited number of graduate courses for credit towards higher degrees during the Summer.
+In addition to a program of research supervision and independent study, the GCTS, through TST member colleges, offers a limited number of graduate courses for credit towards higher degrees during the Summer.
 Summer courses are equivalent to those offered during the Fall and Winter sessions but vary in duration and thus in frequency of meeting.
-Some courses will last 12-14 weeks while others will meet for only 7 weeks.
 Please consult the TST website for a listing of TST courses.